hdrhbbu1/www/pages/about/index.md

 [Sloan](http://sloanyoung.com).

-As a technologist, I've had the privilege of working with Javascript, Node.js, Go, Docker, Kubernetes, PostgreSQL, Redis, MongoDB, and Riak.
+As a technologist, I've had the privilege of working with Javascript, Node.js, Go, Elixir, Docker, Kubernetes, PostgreSQL, Redis, MongoDB, and Riak.
-I'm grateful to have experienced JavaScript's rebirth (thanks to Node.js), which allowed me to contribute fairly heavily to the [open source ecosystem](https://www.npmjs.com/~nicholaswyoung).
+I'm especially grateful to have experienced JavaScript's rebirth (thanks to Node.js), which allowed me to contribute fairly heavily to the [open source ecosystem](https://www.npmjs.com/~nicholaswyoung).
 (Even after 15 years as a professional engineer, JavaScript continues to fascinate.)